oleggromov/oxypogon/README.md

 - make sure that preview creation works like was desired
 - rebuild only pages that were actually changed since the last rebuild?
 - add support for article writing duration (from-to)
+- content:
+	- what to do with articles that are less than preview size?
+	- make inserting lists into the preview possible

 to think of:
 - use the first h2 in the article as a preview if no one was specified